kwilliams90/CherokeePhoenixLearner/README.md

 Lightweight extension that enhances Cherokee Phoenix articles by displaying a Latin transliteration below each line of Cherokee text, making it easier to read, learn, and follow along.

-This extension adds a small romanization line right under each Cherokee line in the article body on cherokeephoenix.org.
+This extension adds a small romanization line right under each Cherokee line in the article body on [cherokeephoenix.org](www.cherokeephoenix.org).
 It avoids English paragraphs and won't double-annotate.
 It has been tested on Opera GX Version LVL 7 Core: 120.0.5543.160

 It is meant to assist with learning to read the Cherokee syllabary.

 ## Installation

 1\.
-Download the zip file cpil.zip and unzip the file.
+Download cpil.zip and unzip the file.

 2\.
 Go to `chrome://extensions` or 'opera://extensions' in the address bar